-Millennium Steel Service, LLC will carry out blanking operations for automotive grade steel.
+Millennium Steel of Texas, LP will carry out blanking operations for automotive grade steel.
 Blanking involves processing of coils of flat rolled steel into steel sheets of various shapes and sizes.
 Blanking produces pieces of steel sheet material called blanks.
 A Blanking Line Team Member operates the Blanking line in order to process steel coils into steel sheets.

 ESSENTIAL DUTIES AND RESPONSIBILITIES